Are you familiar with the phrases “Leave No Trace” or “Tread Lightly”?

 If you spend any time in the great outdoors, you should know these phrases and what they mean.
 They provide guidelines we should follow to enjoy and protect our natural spaces.

-ENJOY NATURE RESPONSIBLY
+TIPS TO ENJOY NATURE RESPONSIBLY

 The Leave No Trace Center for Outdoor Ethics uses The Leave No Trace Seven Principles (© 1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org.) to communicate the best available minimum impact guidance for enjoying the outdoors responsibly.